 Mycotoxins are, more frequently than not, present in animal commodities and feed.

-Out of the more than 3,300 samples tested during the 12-months period of 2010 a striking 78% were positive for mycotoxin presence.
+Out of the more than 3,300 samples tested during the 12 months of 2010, a striking 78% were positive for mycotoxin presence, a recent survey shows.

-Even at low levels mycotoxin ingestion may cause an array of metabolic disturbances resulting in poor animal health.
-These disturbances are often difficult to recognise because signs of the disease are associated with infection rather than with the toxin that predisposed the animal to infection; making a diagnosis of a mycotoxicosis difficult.
+Even at low levels, mycotoxin ingestion may cause an array of metabolic disturbances resulting in poor animal health.
+These disturbances are often difficult to recognize because signs of the disease are associated with infection rather than with the toxin that predisposed the animal to infection, making a diagnosis of a mycotoxicosis difficult.

-Because aflatoxins, especially aflatoxin B1, are potent carcinogens in some animals, there is interest in the effects of long-term exposure to low levels of these important mycotoxins on humans .
-In 1988, the IARC placed aflatoxin B1 on the list of human carcinogens.
-This is supported by a number of epidemiological studies done in Asia and Africa that have demonstrated a positive association between dietary aflatoxins and Liver Cell Cancer (LCC) .
+Because aflatoxins, especially aflatoxin B1, are potent carcinogens in some animals, there is interest in the effects of long-term exposure to low levels of these important mycotoxins on humans.
+In 1988, the International Agency for Research on Cancer placed aflatoxin B1 on the list of human carcinogens.
+This is supported by a number of epidemiological studies done in Asia and Africa that have demonstrated a positive association between dietary aflatoxins and liver cell cancer.

-Bertrand Grenier from the French National Institute for Agricultural Research (INRA) also underlined the fact that animals are often exposed to a cocktail of mycotoxins.
-The mycotoxins interact which other, explained Grenier.
+Bertrand Grenier from the French National Institute for Agricultural Research also underlined the fact that animals are often exposed to a cocktail of mycotoxins.
+The mycotoxins interact which each other, explained Grenier.

 So what is a farmer to do, who depends on a cheap source of animal feed and continued production despite the animals failing health?
 Why, give them that much more antibiotics, of course.

-Another problem complicating what was originally thought of as a simple expression of the toxin in the animal, Prof Dr Sarah De Saeger from Ghent University in Belgium talked about challenges to combat masked mycotoxins.
+Another problem complicating what was originally thought of as a simple expression of the toxin in the animal, Professor Dr. Sarah De Saeger from Ghent University in Belgium, talked about challenges to combat masked mycotoxins.

-The unexpected high toxicity was therefore attributed to the occurrence of undetected, conjugated forms of mycotoxins that possibly hydrolyse to the precursor toxins in the digestive tract of animals.
+The unexpected high toxicity was therefore attributed to the occurrence of undetected, conjugated forms of mycotoxins that possibly hydrolyze to the precursor toxins in the digestive tract of animals.